LissandraRodrigues/flex-blog/README.md

 # Access
 $ cd flexblog

-# Click on index.html and the application will start in your browser.
+# Click on the index.html file and the application will start in your browser.
 ```

 Made with :heart: &nbsp; by <a href = "https://www.linkedin.com/in/luiza-lissandra" target = "_parent"> Luiza Lissandra. </a>